vcokltfre/tutorial-old/content/tutorial/14-converters.md

 ```

 {{< tip "warning" >}}
 Be careful when typehinting with converters like this.
-While this is typehinted with `BinaryConverter`, suggesting that the `num` variable will be an instance of it, the provided value will be an `int`, which may be confusing, anf IDEs' suggestions will show incorrect results for the argument.
+While this is typehinted with `BinaryConverter`, suggesting that the `num` variable will be an instance of it, the provided value will be an `int`, which may be confusing, and your IDE's suggestions will show incorrect results for the argument.
 {{< /tip >}}

 ---